 - ANZ Frequent Flyer Platinum

 50,000 bonus points offer has been extended, plus a new offer of $0 annual fee for the first year.

 8. Qantas transaction and saving accounts

 - Qudos Bank Qantas Points Saver account.
-Previously known as Qantas Credit Union, Qudos Bank currently offers the only savings account to earn Qantas Points on your balance.
+Previously known as Qantas Credit Union, Qudos Bank currently provides the only savings account that earns Qantas Points on your balance.
 This account offers 400 points for every $1,000 on your average monthly balance per annum.
 Balances can be up to $1 million, and there is no account fees or application fees.

 Just remember to compare a range of bank accounts before choosing one that earns Qantas Points so that you can find the right option for your needs.

 Compare Qantas transaction accounts

 9. Earn Qantas Points per $1 spent with the Qantas Cash prepaid debit card